 That outlook may be depressing – especially if we fail to respond to it – but Kappenberger’s approach is far from depressive.
 In the prologue, he writes that his efforts to document the icebergs’ brief existence and to understand the underlying dynamics seemed to be the best way of celebrating their beauty.
 It was like this, he suggests, reaching for a parable:

-Readers of a denialist persuasion will profit little from either this parable or the book.
-On the other hand, Kappenberger’s slim volume is bound to taste sweet to those who like their hard scientific facts leavened with a dash of Latin wit, charm and aesthetic flair.
+Neither this parable or the book itself will appeal much to readers of a denialist persuasion.
+On the other hand, for those who like their hard scientific facts leavened with a dash of Latin wit, charm and aesthetic flair, Kappenberger’s slim volume is bound to taste sweet.

 References